ainalmalek/UrbanMart_E-commerce_Sales_Profitability_Analytics/README.md

-# 📊 E-Commerce Sales & Profitability Analysis
+# 📊 UrbanMart — E-commerce Sales & Profitability Analytics

+## 🏢 About UrbanMart

+UrbanMart is a multi-category online retail business that sells a wide range of everyday lifestyle and consumer products through multiple digital sales channels.

+Its product portfolio includes categories such as Food & Beverage, Fitness, Home & Lifestyle, Electronics & Accessories, and other consumer products.
+Customers can purchase products through Shopee, Lazada, UrbanMart's website, and WhatsApp.

+As UrbanMart operates across multiple product categories, regions, and sales channels, the business generates a diverse range of transactional data that can be used to evaluate its overall commercial performance.

 ## 📌 Project Overview

-This project analyses e-commerce transaction data to evaluate **sales performance, product and regional performance, customer value, discount effectiveness, and profitability**.
+This project analyses UrbanMart's e-commerce transaction data to evaluate sales performance, product and regional performance, customer value, discount effectiveness, and profitability.

-The project follows an end-to-end data analytics workflow, from **data profiling and cleaning to exploratory analysis, KPI development, dashboard creation, and business recommendations**.
+The project follows an end-to-end data analytics workflow, from data profiling and cleaning to exploratory data analysis, KPI development, data modelling, dashboard creation, and business recommendations.

 ---